Our Little Big House featured in The Design Files.

 Maike Design lounge room.
 Bench steat and sheer curtains.
 Blue painted walls

-See our Little Big House featured in Inside Out.
+See our Little Big House featured in the March issue of Inside Out Magazine.

 See our Meow House featured in Habitus Living.